suncoast-devs/handbook/lessons/full-stack-build-an-app/31-restaurant-delete.md

 # Restaurant Delete

-When a restaurant is viewed by the user that created it we will add a Delete button that will remove the restaurant.
+When a user views a restaurant they created, we can add a delete button to remove the restaurant.

 ## Update the `Restaurant.jsx`